streetturtle/streetturtle.github.io/_posts/2015-01-20-faceted-search-alf-5-0-a.markdown

 To check the config parameters refer to the documentation: [FacetFilfters config parameters].

 In my case the document type name is several words split by space.
 To make solr search for the whole phrase and create whole prhase facet you need to add this part `.__.u` to the facet Qname.
-And also make sure that tokenised in the content mdel is true or both, so that the string is not tokenised before being indexed:
+And also make sure that tokenised in the content model is set to `false` or `both`, so that the string is not tokenised before being indexed:

 {% highlight xml %}
 <property name="ef:typeName">